Antonell0/Udacity_ENRON_project/Readme.md

 used for the model.
 A PCA on all the features was performed instead in order to reduce the size of the model losing as little information as possible.
 - Classifier: As requested 3 classifier have been tried.
 SVM, Decision Tree and KNeighborsClassifier.

+Parameter tuning
+It is not time to choose the hyper-parameters and train the model with the training set.
+Each classifier has a set of parameters that can be chosen.
+The choice of these parameters along with the training set are the key for a good model.
+In order to try different combination of the hyper-parameters GridSearchCV will be used.

 To concatenate the 3 steps a pipeline has been used and the parameter exploration has been performed with GridSearchCV.

 The considered parameter space is:
 ```python